REAL Women Are Self-Governing

 My speculation is 1) God wants the teachers to grow more through the teaching time, 2) God wants to protect Titus and the younger women from getting involved with each other, and 3) women can more easily identify with other women.
 No matter why, it is the way God asked that the teaching occur.

-Your teaching has an impact when you talk about the reality of the pain you experienced because you did not apply God’s truth.
+Your teaching significantly impacts them when you talk about the reality of the pain you experienced because you did not apply God’s truth.
 You can be the example of “what not to be.”
 That is best taught with humility and humor.

 The Apostle Paul provides a great list of things to teach.
 Before you start, you can ask yourself some basic questions like the following:

-- Loving her husband Do you know what that involves?
+• Loving her husband (Do you know what that involves?)

-- Loving her children How might she not be doing this?
+• Loving her children (How might she not be doing this?)

-- Being discreet Why does this matter?
+• Being discreet (Why does this matter?)

-- Being pure Is this really necessary?
+• Being pure (Is this really necessary?)

-- Being good What does this look like?
+• Being good (What does this look like?)

-- Being a homemaker But what about a career?
+• Being a homemaker (But what about a career?)

-- Being subject to her own husband What if he is an untrustworthy jerk?
+• Being subject to her own husband (What if he is an untrustworthy jerk?)

 You may have doubts that God is calling you to teach younger women.
 If so, remember, it is easier to say no than yes to this opportunity.
 Ask God to reveal His desire for you.
-And remember, it is God who is offering you this great opportunity to serve Him through your teaching.
+And remember, it is God who is offering you this excellent opportunity to serve Him through your teaching.
 His will and plan will take place.
 He is so gracious that He allows us to receive credit for the work He is doing – all we are asked to do is trust Him and do what He asks.